sylvercis/hipay-docs/hipay-enterprise-sdk-js_2/1-home.md

 # HiPay Enterprise JavaScript SDK for tokenization (Direct Post)

 The HiPay Enterprise JavaScript SDK for tokenization allows you to tokenize credit or debit cards using the HiPay Enterprise payment platform, directly from the web browser.
-This method (called Direct Post in the PCI Council terminology) enables you to offer a unified payment workflow to your customers while remaining PCI compliant.
+It enables you to offer a unified payment workflow to your customers while remaining PCI compliant.

 # Security principle

-Payment data (card number, card verification code and so on) will never hit your server: they will remain in the browser and will be sent directly to the HiPay Enterprise Secure Vault.
-This method is called "Direct Post".
-That way, you can create your own payment form, hosted on your server.
+Payment data (e.g.: card number, card verification code...) will never hit your server: they will remain in the browser and will be sent directly to the HiPay Enterprise Secure Vault.
+With this method (called "Direct Post" in the PCI Council's terminology), you can create your own payment form, hosted on your server.
 Once the user validates the form, payment data are sent to the HiPay Enterprise platform through the HiPay Enterprise JavaScript SDK, which returns a token.
 Then, you can process payments with the token on the server side.

 # Installation